Sierra Leone Wedding Traditions

 How is bride price (mboya) determined and paid?

 Bride price is negotiated between families based on education level, family status, and regional customs.
-Payment includes cash ($500-$10,000) plus traditional items: rice (50-100 cups), palm oil (5+ gallons), salt, fabric, and kola nuts.
-Urban families may reduce traditional items but increase cash amounts.
+Payment includes cash plus traditional items: rice, palm oil, salt, fabric, and kola nuts.
+Urban families may reduce traditional items but adjust cash amounts accordingly.

 What’s the difference between Mende and Temne wedding traditions?

-While both involve bride price and similar ceremonies, Mende traditions emphasize the virgin calabash carrier and white cloth symbolism, costing $800-$3,000.
-Temne customs feature multiple cash envelopes for specific relatives and mandatory praise singers, costing $1,000-$5,000.
-Both represent 31% of the population.
+While both involve bride price and similar ceremonies, Mende traditions emphasize the virgin calabash carrier and white cloth symbolism.
+Temne customs feature multiple cash envelopes for specific relatives and mandatory praise singers.
+Both ethnic groups are among Sierra Leone’s largest and share many common wedding elements.

 Do Sierra Leoneans have destination weddings?

-Yes, diaspora couples increasingly choose destination weddings, including Las Vegas packages ($159-$10,000) that can incorporate traditional elements like ashobi and modified ceremonies.
+Yes, diaspora couples increasingly choose destination weddings that can incorporate traditional elements like ashobi and modified ceremonies.
 Many couples have legal ceremonies abroad then traditional celebrations in Sierra Leone or their diaspora communities.

-How has COVID-19 changed Sierra Leone wedding traditions?
+How has technology changed Sierra Leone wedding traditions?

 Frequently Asked Questions